phyk/dancing-datacollection/current-context.md

 - Add type hints and docstrings for maintainability.
 - Write pytest-based unit tests for all extraction methods using real test cases, checking type, uniqueness, and non-emptiness.
 - Ensure all tests pass in CI and local runs.

-# Current Task Summary

-## Participant Extraction Test Status & TODOs
-- [x] erg.htm: Extraction robust, logic matches HTML, but strict matches_full on ranks causes failures for non-final rounds
-- [x] ergwert.htm: Extraction robust, logic matches HTML, passes tests
-- [x] tabges.htm: Extraction robust, logic matches HTML, but strict matches_full on ranks causes failures for non-final rounds
-- [ ] wert_er.htm: Extraction logic and ground truth alignment still needed

-**Next step:**
-Update the ground truth so that for participants where ranks cannot be extracted (i.e., from non-final rounds or from files that do not provide it), ranks=None is used.
-This will make the tests pass and reflect the actual extractable data.